List of board games

 This is a list of board games.
 See the article on game classification for other alternatives, or see Category:Board games for a list of board game articles.
+Board games are games with rules, a playing surface, and tokens that enable interaction between or among players as players look down at the playing surface and face each other.
+Unlike digital games, player interaction is not mediated by a system in board games, and ultimately the essential difference between board games and digital games is the medium.

+This list is hopelessly incomplete, as there are tens of thousands of board games in the market.
+Visit BoardGameGeek.com to get a sense of the immensity of the topic.

 Single-player board games

 Some board games have solo variants, such as Arkham Horror and Agricola.
 Others are specifically designed for one player.

 Two-player abstract strategy games

 In abstract strategy games, players know the entire game state at all times, and random generators such as dice are not used.

 Two-player board games

 Multi-player elimination board games

-Participants are typically eliminated before game end.
+Participants are typically eliminated before the game ends.

 European race games

 Multiplayer games without elimination

 Everyone can play along to the end.
 These games are especially suited for mixed play with adults and children.

 Economics strategy games

 Games involving scarce resources and strategy.

 Games of physical skill

 Coordination, finesse, or other physical skills are necessary.
 Also known as dexterity games.

 Children's games

 The rules are easy to learn and the outcome is mostly or entirely due to chance.